tenjava-2014/official-rules/README.md

 ==============

 This repo contains the rules for the July 2014 ten.java contest.
 You can use commit/line comments to comment on rule changes or PR additions/changes for consideration.
+Changes here will be merged into the wiki.

 Repository Rules
 ================